Is Geothermal Expensive? – The Costs Of Geothermal Energy

 geothermal-energy

 This article is your complete guide to answering the question, “Is Geothermal Expensive?”
-If you have ever considered geothermal energy for your home, you might be wondering about the overall costs of investing in a system.
-Geothermal energy does have a higher price tag upfront but offers long-term benefits and savings.
+Geothermal energy has a higher upfront price but offers long-term benefits and savings.
 High-end geothermal energy systems can cost upwards of $45,000 for larger homes, but sometimes as low as $15,000 for smaller homes with less energy needs.

 It’s important to remember that the total geothermal heating cost depends on factors such as home size, location, soil conditions, available land, local climate, existing ductwork, and the chosen heat pump.
 That’s why our guide is going to cover the costs of geothermal energy and everything you need to know when pricing one out!